Master of Business Administration in Executive Management

 - Applicants must have intermediate computer skills and be very comfortable with the Windows operating system, MS Office (including Word, Excel, and PowerPoint), the use of e-mail (MS Outlook or others), and the use of the Internet for searches.
 Please note that all course delivery is designed for a PC environment.
 Mac systems may be used, but support and design is not intended for this technical platform.

-Solid academic writing skills are required for success in this program; therefore an English composition course focused on academic writing and critical thinking is strongly recommended.
-APA style citation is used in this program.
-A basic knowledge of accounting principles is also strongly recommended.
+- A basic knowledge of accounting principles is also strongly recommended.
 Courses available from Continuing Studies at Royal Roads University that meet these recommendations are:

 All applications to this program require submission of the following information and supporting documents before your file can be assessed for admission: